juju/docs/src/en/commands.md

    Params are validated according to the charm for the unit's application.
-The valid params can be seen using "juju action defined <application> --schema".
+The valid params can be seen using "juju actions <application> --schema".

    Params may be in a yaml file which is passed with the --params flag, or they may be specified by a key.key.key...=value format (see examples below.)
    Params given in the CLI invocation will be parsed as YAML unless the